codeprefect/blog.barakimam.me/ck40x2h7u00bnu4s1tmj7l04d.md

 ## VS Code 101 for Remote Developers

-I started using Visual Studio Code around 2016, while it was not a smooth experience at first, VS Code has managed to endear itself to the heart of JavaScript and multi-platform developers.
+I started using Visual Studio Code around 2016, while it was not a smooth experience at first, VS Code has managed to endear itself to the heart of developers, especially the polyglots.

 ## Top VS Code Extensions for Remote Teams: